Football Nonsense

 The Route: Exit the station, walk straight down Sheaf Street towards the city centre.
 Continue through the vibrant city centre (great for pubs!), passing West Street and Division Street.
 Head south on London Road, and the stadium appears on your left.
 It’s all downhill too – much easier than the walk back!

-Why Walk: Takes you through Sheffield’s best pub quarter; an easy route that warms you up!
+Why Walk: Takes you through Sheffield’s best pub quarter, an easy route, and gets you warmed up!

 Tip: The walk back up after the match is quite steep – consider the tram or taxi if you’re not feeling energetic!